 Known as the town of Brunello, this small but quaint village on the outskirts of Val d’Orcia is the ideal destination for good wine lovers.

-In addition to the hamlet, most of Montalcino hosts cultivated crops of vineyards where there are important companies dedicated to the cultivation of the famous Brunello di Montalcino.
+In addition to the hamlet, most of Montalcino hosts cultivated crops of vineyards where important companies are dedicated to the cultivation of the famous Brunello di Montalcino.

-Trips to Montalcino usually includes a visit to the picturesque old town, charachterized by narrow streets, wine taverns and the Fortress built around 1300 and the visit to the fascinating Abbey of Sant’Antimo, once the owner of the land on which Montalcino was built.
+Trips to Montalcino usually include a visit to the picturesque old town, charachterized by narrow streets, wine taverns and the Fortress built around 1300, plus the visit to the fascinating Abbey of Sant’Antimo, once the owner of the land on which Montalcino was built.

-To enrich the trip and give a well-rounded experience of the surroundings, we propose to integrate the day with a visit to one of the local companies and a tasting of Brunello and Rosso di Montalcino.
+To have a well-rounded experience of the surroundings, we propose to end your trip with a visit to one of the local companies to take part in a tasting of Brunello and Rosso di Montalcino.